cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

   consists of the random bytes it consumes.)
 Its inputs are the index `alpha` the values `beta`, and a binder string.
 The value of `alpha` MUST be in range `[0, 2^BITS)`.
 The output is a public part that is sent to all Aggregators and a vector of private IDPF keys, one for each aggregator.
+The binder string is used to derive the key in the underlying XofFixedKeyAes128 XOF that is used for expanding seeds at each level.
+It MUST be chosen uniformly at random by the client (see {{#nonce-requirements}}).

   > TODO(issue #255) Decide whether to treat the public share as an opaque byte
   > string or to replace it with an explicit type.